Ishak Saporta

-Biography

-Ishak Saporta was born to parents who immigrated to Israel from Turkey.
-He has degrees in psychology, philosophy and labor studies.
+He was born to parents who immigrated to Israel from Turkey.
+Saporta has degrees in psychology, philosophy and labor studies.
 In 1995, he earned a PhD from the University of California, Berkeley in labor relations and organizational behavior.
 Saporta is a senior lecturer in the management faculty of Tel Aviv University.

 Saporta is a social activist and a board member of Adva Center for equality research in Israel.
 He has been a member of Hakeshet Hademokratit Hamizrahit since its foundation in 1996.

 In 2003, Saporta and Yossi Dahan Haokets(Hebrew for "sting") which surveys social and economic trends in Israel from a social-democrat point of view.